Safe and secure residential environment

 Aligned with Local Safeguarding Partnerships

-Our safeguarding policies and procedures are developed in accordance with local safeguarding partnership arrangements, statutory guidance, and best practice frameworks.
+Our safeguarding policies and procedures are developed in accordance with local safeguarding partnership arrangements, statutory guidance and best practice frameworks.
 We maintain active relationships with Local Safeguarding Children Partnerships and contribute to multi-agency working wherever required.

-Our Designated Safeguarding Lead maintains oversight of all safeguarding matters across the organisation, ensuring that policies are current, staff are trained, and procedures are followed consistently in every home.
+Our Designated Safeguarding Lead maintains oversight of all safeguarding matters across the organisation, ensuring that policies are current, staff are trained and procedures are followed consistently in every home.

 • Policies aligned with Working Together to Safeguard Children 2023